YuichiroFukushi/case-study-collections/README.md

 | 4   | 9405       | 9405      |
 | 5   | 18213      | 18213     |

-***Note:*** The tables above display only the first 5 rows for visualization purposes.
+***Note:*** The table above display only the first 5 rows for visualization purposes.
 The results from the selected columns across all 940 rows were consistent, indicating that the data is identical throughout.